Understanding Window Energy Ratings: What Homeowners Need to Know

 NFRC Label

-These ratings let you compare different windows side by side to choose the best fit for your home's energy goals.
+These ratings allow you to compare different windows side by side and choose the best product for your home’s energy goals.

 How Energy Ratings Translate to Real-Life Benefits

-Lower utility bills — Less heat loss in winter, less solar gain in summer.
+Lower utility bills by reducing heat loss in winter and excess heat gain in summer.

-Quieter interiors — Better-sealed windows often reduce outside noise.
+Quieter interiors because better-sealed windows can reduce outside noise.

-Increased property value — Energy-efficient upgrades appeal to buyers.
+Increased property value because energy-efficient upgrades are attractive to homebuyers.

 Choosing the Right Windows for Your Climate

-Still not sure what’s right for your home?
-Our experts at Artan Window Solutions can recommend or install windows based on your exact climate zone and comfort goals.
+If you are not sure which ratings are right for your home, Artan Window Solutions can help recommend repair, replacement, or installation options based on your property, climate zone, and comfort needs.

 Upgrading to Energy-Efficient Windows: What to Consider

-If your existing windows are drafty, single-pane, or decades old, upgrading to modern, energy-efficient windows can bring dramatic improvements.
+If your existing windows are drafty, single-pane, poorly sealed, or decades old, upgrading to energy-efficient windows can provide major improvements in comfort and performance.

-The more you understand window energy ratings, the better decisions you’ll make when repairing, replacing, or upgrading your windows.
-From insulation to solar gain to air leakage, every metric matters — especially in regions like Long Island or New York City, where comfort and efficiency go hand in hand.
+The more you understand window energy ratings, the better decisions you can make when repairing, replacing, or upgrading your windows.
+From U-Factor and SHGC to Air Leakage and Visible Transmittance, every rating plays a role in comfort, efficiency, and long-term savings.

 Get a FREE Estimate